Why do adult survivors of childhood trauma need advocates?

 30. “Advocates can help us feel powerful again, maybe for the first time.”

-If you are a survivor of childhood trauma, don’t give up.
-There are advocates, such as myself, for you!
+If you are a survivor of childhood trauma, please don’t give up.
+There are advocates for you!
 If you are an advocate for survivors, keep doing this work.
 Survivors need you.